 2. Fireflies

 These tiny, flying beetles are a summertime joy.
-The light show they provide is the result of a chemical reaction that makes them bioluminescent.
+The light show they provide results from a chemical reaction that makes them bioluminescent.
 While the males do the flying, the females lay low and emit their flashes so they can find a mate.

-These little creatures, also known as lightning bugs, feed and pollinate at night and are completely nocturnal.
-They are pretty harmless – just don’t eat them, as they can enter a process called “reflex bleeding” which can leave a poisonous residue behind.
+These little creatures, known as lightning bugs, feed and pollinate at night and are entirely nocturnal.
+They are pretty harmless–just don’t eat them, as they can enter a process called “reflex bleeding,” which can leave a poisonous residue behind.

 Much like with moths, these nocturnal insects tend to stay outside.
 Keep up on your home’s maintenance by sealing any open cracks, broken screens, and other possible openings.